jwtag/cse527-project/README.md

 Look at class imbalance blog from Alex

 Evaluate demo against drug types to see if any particular type is bad

-Add full-file model where all the data across all three files is trained for greater scope.